 That’s fine for testing, but it’s not much good if you can’t connect to the internet to receive incoming messages and handle callbacks.
 For that, we recommend using ngrok, which exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
 Install it and run ngrok on the command line, specifying the port that hosts the application on which you want to receive messages.

-Ngrok will display a forwarding link that you can use to access your local server using the public network.
+Ngrok will display a forwarding link that you can use as a webhook to access your local server using the public network.

 Now you can create an application to receive SMS messages (follow our Quickstart guide for details).

 Haven’t tried Plivo yet?
 Getting started is easy and takes only five minutes.
 Sign up today.